77batbat/Beiwe_documentation/README.md

     }
 ...
 ```
-head function GPS_preprocessing is a main function unifies the functions that follow it.
+Function GPS_preprocessing is a main function unifies the functions that follow it.
 The file basically takes raw GPS data, converts it to "x and y" coordinates (some planar projection of the portion of the Earth), determines the times during which a subject is paused (and where they are), and periods where they are moving (a "flight"), and where they started and ended.
-To be specific, all the flights and pauses put together for a person is the final product of this module.
+To be specific, all the flights and pauses put together for a person is the final output of this module.